Dr. Ludwig Marian Basilius Igáli von Igálffy

 "In accordance with my upbringing at home, I was an opponent of the National Socialist system and expressed my views in word and deed."

-Ludwig Igáli from Igálffy after the war
+Ludwig Igáli von Igálffy after the war

-Another classmate of the five fellow pupils, who had experienced their drive, turns to the school director of the Kundmanngasse, Ferdinand Walter, who shows the students at the Gestapo.
-On 19 January 1942, Ludwig Igáli of Igálffy and Friedrich Fexer were arrested by the Gestapo;Anton Brunner on January 20, 1942.
-Josef Maria Landgraf had been arrested on September 20, 1941.
-On April 17th, 1942, the four resistance fighters are charged to the Volksgerichtshof.
+Another classmate of the five fellow pupils, who had learned of their activities, contacted the principal of Kundmanngasse, Ferdinand Walter, who reported the pupils to the Gestapo.
+On January 19, 1942, Ludwig Igáli von Igálffy and Friedrich Fexer were arrested by the Gestapo; Anton Brunner on January 20, 1942.
+Josef Maria Landgraf had already been arrested on September 20, 1941.
+On April 17, 1942, the four resistance fighters were charged before the People's Court.

 "The pamphlets were intended to promote the aims of enemy war propaganda aimed at overthrowing the German leadership, breaking up parts of the Reich's territory and disrupting the German will to resist."